People

 Research Scholar

 Amy Gao has been a research scholar at USALI since 2015 and was a visiting scholar during the 2012-2013 academic year.
 She holds a Ph.D and LL.B in law from Peking University Law School and an LL.M from Columbia Law School.
-At USALI she conducts legal research and helps implement project work.
+At USALI she conducts legal research and helps implement the institute’s cooperative projects and guest speaker program.
 Her research interests include criminal law, criminal justice, evidence, constitutional protection of procedural rights, and the development and implementation of law.
 Email Amy Gao.

 MYUNG-SOO LEE